In gentrified neighborhoods all over the world, more or less, everything turned into a “craft” during the last decade.

 On the surface craft beer and coffee seem to be related.
 After all, they are both flavorful, and legal mind-altering substances that come in many different styles.

-However, when you move a little closer, there are significant differences.
+However, when you zoom in a bit closer, there are some major differences.

 The brewmaster is a bit like an alchemist.
 By harnessing chemical principles, he can create an intoxicating product, both literary and figuratively speaking.

 Coffee production is fundamentally different from beer brewing.
 Even though there is ‘craft’ involved, it’s spread out all over the value chain.
 There is not a single great alchemist involved in coffee.